Commercial roof coating in Lancaster

 When we advise against coating

 We turn down roofs where a coating would only hide a problem.
 If insulation within the build-up is saturated, sealing the surface traps that moisture in the structure.
 If the deck has rotted or corroded through, a membrane has nothing sound to bond to.
 If corrosion on a metal roof has spread beyond the cut edges into the body of the sheets, replacement sheets are the honest fix.
 And where ponding comes from structural deflection rather than blocked outlets, a coating will not correct the falls.
-In those cases the report says so plainly, with an explanation of what we would do instead.
+In those cases our report says so plainly, with an explanation of what we would do instead.

 Why survey-led matters for Lancashire businesses

 Coating failures almost always trace back to the same causes: no survey, poor preparation, the wrong system for the substrate, or application in unsuitable conditions.
-A survey-led approach removes those risks in order, before a price is ever quoted.
+Our survey-led approach removes those risks, in order, before a price is ever quoted.
 It also gives you something useful even if you never place an order: an accurate, photographed record of your roof’s condition.
 For a Lancaster business that depends on dry stock, dry plant and dry staff, that discipline is worth far more than the cheapest headline figure on a quote.